xnkhi/duatsite/src/content/docs/miz/configuration.md

 mizOS provides a way to easily backup and restore your system configurations.

-**Warning: Backing up a configuration will remove previous backups of that configuration.
+**Warning: Backing up a program's configuration will remove previous backups of that configuration.
 Similarly, restoring a backed up configuration will remove your currently active configuration. mizOS backups are located at `/var/mizOS/backup/$USER`**

 *As an added note, all currently active configurations will be automatically backed up during a system update.*